SarthakVerma10/Weather/README.md

 Windows:

-Right click on desktop, add new shortcut
+1) Right click on desktop, add new shortcut.
-Add the target as "[PATH_TO_CHROME]\chrome.exe" --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp Click OK.
+2) Add the target as "[PATH_TO_CHROME]\chrome.exe" --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp
+3) Click OK.